jagabandhumishra/W2V-E2E-Language-Diarization/README.md

 ![wav2vec](https://github.com/jagabandhumishra/W2v-E2E-Language-diarization/assets/91369740/cc7f5493-4d78-4256-bf00-6f010154e69b)

 In the above figure (a) W2V pretraining (b) W2V finetuning.
 We extract a 768 dimensional feature vector during the pretraining and finetuning stage and then Statistical and Attentional Pooling is performed as shown in (c) and (d)

+# Installation

+The installation and training the W2V model during the pretraining and finetuning stage is same as [fairseq-vakyansh](https://github.com/Open-Speech-EkStep/vakyansh-wav2vec2-experimentation)